kfahn22/L-System-Pattern-Generator/supershape.md

 # Supershape

 These images were all created with the supershape, which is the most versatile of the curves.
 It also has the most parameters.
 The parameter m determines the number of sides, with m=0 resulting in a circle and m = 4 yielding a roundish square.
 The best way to figure out how the parameters effect the shape is to set the rule-set to "none" and play around with the parameters.
+To learn more about the supershape curve, I recommend watch Daniel Shiffman's [Supershape Coding Challenge](https://thecodingtrain.com/challenges/23-2d-supershapes).
+You can also find more information about the supershape and how the parameters affect the shape on [Paul Bourke's website](https://paulbourke.net/geometry/supershape/).

 ## 🌄 Changing the Supershape Parameters